How Our Analysis Works

 All rates were last verified in March 2026 and are subject to change with government policy announcements.
 We review and update these regularly.

-This calculator models the financial flow of selling one property and buying another.
+This analysis models the financial flow of selling one property and buying another.
 It answers the question: do the numbers work?

 Sale proceeds calculation